ammar-tanwar/bloglearnbay/posts/future-of-full-stack-development.md

     2. Back-end Skills,
     3. Database Management Skills,
     Why Full Stack Development is the future?,
-    1. Growing Demand,
+    4. Growing Demand,
-    2. Rise in Technologies,
+    5. Rise in Technologies,
-    3. Flexibility and Adaptability,
+    6. Flexibility and Adaptability,
-    4. Management Skills,
+    7. Management Skills,
-    5. Faster Resolution,
+    8. Faster Resolution,
-    6. Scope,
+    9. Scope,
-    7. Higher Pay,
+    10. Higher Pay,
     Benefits of Full Stack Development,
     Learn Full Stack Development,
     Frequently Asked Questions,
-    1. What are the opportunities for full stack developer?,
+    11. What are the opportunities for full stack developer?,
-    2. What is the Future of Full Stack Development?,
+    12. What is the Future of Full Stack Development?,
-    3. Which is in great demand - Full Stack Developer or Software Engineer?, ]
+    13. Which is in great demand - Full Stack Developer or Software Engineer?, ]
 ---

-<span style=" font-weight:bold; font-size:28px">Why Full Stack Development is the Future of Tech</span>

 Being tech-savvy and having an active interest in coding are the main requirements for any tech professional.
 Any individual pursuing a career as an engineer or a developer must have heard of full stack development.